SkitCon/synth_gec_es/README.md

 `Espero que tú corras bien.`

 This means that this defines a *multi-label classification task* for each token.
 The expected output for each token is an integer vector with the length of the number of possible labels (30).
-Each label dimension is binary **except** PRE-ADD/POST-ADD (value = token index) and REPLACE (value = token index).
+Each label dimension is binary **except** PRE-ADD/POST-ADD (value = token index), PRE-COPY/POST-COPY, and REPLACE (value = token index).

 Note this is still a WIP, so I'm happy to take feedback for adjustments of this formatting.
 This is my first iteration and I do not yet have performance evaluations with this task design.